checkout/checkout-magento2-plugin/README.md

 The Checkout.com extension for Magento 2 allows shop owners to process online payments through the [Checkout.com Payment Gateway](https://docs.checkout.com/getting-started/introduction "Checkout.com Payment Gateway").

-This extension is an integration of [Checkout.js Embedded](https://docs.checkout.com/getting-started/checkout-js-v2 "Checkout.js Embedded").
+This extension is an integration of [Checkout.js](https://docs.checkout.com "Checkout.js") and offers 2 payment modes:

+* Checkout.js Hosted
+Shoppers are redirected from your website to Checkout.com servers to complete payments.

+* Checkout.js Embedded
+The payment form is embedded and shoppers complete payments without leaving your website.

-Checkout.js Embedded is the latest version of our popular [Checkout.js](https://docs.checkout.com/getting-started/checkout-js "Checkout.js") payment solution.
-It is cross-browser and cross-device compatible, and can accept online payments from all major credit cards, in addition to many of the most popular [Alternative Payment methods](https://docs.checkout.com/reference/checkout-js-reference/alternative-payments "Alternative Payment methods") used around the world.
+Checkout.js Hosted and Checkout.js Embedded are cross-browser and cross-device compatible, and can accept online payments from all major credit cards.
+Checkout.js Hosted offers in addition many of the most popular [Alternative Payment methods](https://docs.checkout.com/reference/checkout-js-reference/alternative-payments "Alternative Payment methods") used around the world.

 ## Supported payment methods
 The Checkout.com extension for Magento 2 supports VISA, Mastercard, American Express, Discover, Diners Club, JCB, in addition to the Alternative Payment options described above.